-Nadia also wrote a compelling and startling book about the use of rape as a weapon titled, “The Last Girl.”
+Nadia wrote a compelling and startling book about the use of rape as a weapon titled, “The Last Girl: My Story of Captivity and My Fight Against the Islamic State.”
 It is honest.
 It is brutal.
 All of this and now she’s won a Nobel Peace Prize.
 Nadia Murad along with Dr. Denis Mukwege were awarded the Nobel Peach Prize for their tireless efforts to bring attention to wartime sexual violence.

 Here is part of Nadia’s response to being honored with the award as quoted by the New York Times, “Persecution of minorities must end.
 Sexual violence against women must never be tolerated.
 We must remain committed to rebuilding communities ravaged by genocide.
 We must remain steadfast in helping refugees return home, or be given safe harbour elsewhere.”

-If you’d like to learn more about this remarkable woman, there is a documentary being made about her life title, On Her Shoulders.
+If you’d like to learn more about this remarkable woman, there is an excellent documentary about her life title, On Her Shoulders.